rustomax/observeshop-playwright/README.md

 # observeshop-playwrigh

-For up-to-date instructions, see [Playwright documentation](https://playwright.dev)
+For up-to-date instructions on creating, deploying and managing playwright scripts, see [Playwright documentation](https://playwright.dev)